Get

 Your first step should always be to contact your vet so they can advise you based on your cat’s specific situation.

-If it is a one-off episode and your cat is otherwise behaving and moving normally, your vet may recommend that you make a note of the time and date of the episode and be on the lookout for anything else.
+If it is a one-off episode and your cat is otherwise behaving and moving normally, your vet may recommend that you note the time and date of the episode and be on the lookout for anything else.
 If their loss of balance lasts longer than a few seconds or happens more than once, your cat needs to be examined.

 If your cat has been diagnosed with the cause of their ataxia and the problem might be permanent or take time to subside, there are a few things you can do to make your feline feel more comfortable and reduce their risks of injuring themselves.